The Jewish Museum of Rhodes

 Albert Covo, Vice President

-September 1997 — Getting the Museum Ready:
+September 1997 — Getting the Museum Ready

 Planned restoration with a team of workers in the courtyard (“cortiju”) of the Kahal Shalom.
 The group consists of an architect, electrician, carpenter, painter, and assistants.
 Photo shows Jacob Sakkis, one of the three members of the JCR, directing the construction of the museum’s first phase and Joseph D. Alhadeff of Brussels.
 The rooms were quickly renovated within a short three-week time period.
 The before and after photos showing the work being undertaken to restore the women’s prayer rooms for the museum.

-October 1997 — Museum opens to its first visitors:
+October 1997 — Museum opens to its first visitors.

-Restoration project from 1997 to 2008.
-The Museum reopened on April 28, 2006:
+2004 - 2008 Restoration Project.
+The Museum reopened on April 28, 2006.